Momments8888/lifelens-legal/privacy.md

 ### 2.3 Information we do NOT collect

 - We do **not** collect data from other apps on your device.
-- We do **not** read your SMS, contacts, or calendar unless you explicitly attach or forward that content into LifeLens.
+- We do **not** read your SMS, call logs, contacts, or calendar.
+The only contact interaction is **creating** a contact card on your device when you explicitly tap "Save as contact" — we never read or upload your contact list.
 - We do **not** track your web browsing.
 - We do **not** sell your data to advertisers.